Living Off The Land

 It is possible to achieve persistence by solely relying on existing operating system files to do the job.
 On Windows, there are lots of LOLBins (living off the land binaries), like Powershell.
 The registry can be used for storage.
-Technically, the registry is stored on the disk.
-However, avoiding the file system goes a long way in evading AV detection.
+Technically, the registry is stored on the disk, therefore this is a Type II fileless attack.

 In addition, scripts or other files must not be written to the file system either.